jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Techvolution is simply the awareness of this long-standing fact.
 It therefore prioritizes the creation, testing, and adoption of tools in our personal, political, and economic lives.
 Turning the scientific method on our technological ecosystem to find what actually works.
 Not just in our bridges and waterways, but within all niches in our civilization.
 Founding a civilization is never the hardest part.
 It's evolving one without failure and conflict that's proven so difficult for us.

 Here's the test of whether this book worked.
-Someone says: they are the enemy, and this policy is what we do about it, and you notice what wasn't said.
+Someone says: they are the enemy, and this policy is what we do about it, and you listen and judge against new convictions.
 Entropy is our eternal enemy.
-If we want to prosper, we only need to defeat rising disorder faster.
-We can pay this bill to the Game of Life without death or oppression because not only do we evolve through our tools instead of our bodies, but evolution needs all kinds and sorts to populate the gameboard.
+It always makes us hungry, cold, tired, vulnerable.
+We only prosper by joining a group committed to overcoming its disorder faster.
+This group pays its bills to the Game of Life without death or oppression because not only do we evolve through our tools instead of our bodies, but evolution needs all kinds and sorts to populate the gameboard.

 Empowered boardmates thus have countless genotypes and phenotypes supporting a mixture of traditions and new ideas.
 Once formed, such an ecosystem keeps raising its own carrying capacity by mass-producing diverse tools that respond faster to changes and opportunities in the environment.